rpa-tomorrow/rpa-tomorrow/README.md

 Project designed and written in Python in conjunction with the D7017E Project in Information and Communication Technology course at Luleå University of Technology.

 ## Project description
-The purpose of the project is to implement the Kademlia P2P distributed hash table network structure and simulate network communication between nodes.
+The purpose of the project is to implement a system where the user can write instrutions in clear text using machine learning and natural language processing, in order to instruct the computer what to do.

 ## Requirements
 Python 3.8.5